cvraocv/cvraocv.github.io/docs/_posts/2022-01-04-webscraping.md

 ### Preface
 This article is an attempt to share what I know about web scraping and help the developer community.
 It is a way to express my thoughts, spread the knowledge and most importantly, help others!
-Till date, I do code and the code snippets are from my own working code :wink:
+Till date, I do code and the code snippets are from my own working code ;)

 ### Summary